Katamaze/Leap/README.md

 Moreover I don't see how the provider that keeps migrating from one panel to another of inferior value on every price hike can support the growth of his/her business.
 How can you do that by constantly downgrading your technology level?
 And I am not even mentioning the costs for migrations.

 In my opinion the only true solution is relying on a software that is free & open source.
-A software of this kind can't be acquired and unlike other panels it will base its development on the needs of end-users (providers) and not on the ones of partners with deep pockets.
+A software of this kind can't be acquired and unlike other panels it can keep basing development on the needs of end-users (providers).

 The bad news is that this softare doesn't exists yet that's where I come into play.

 I spent my whole career working for providers and I've been a provider myself.
-I coded very complex modules for WHMCS and have the required skills to start this project that I am going to name Leap.
+I coded very complex modules for WHMCS and have the required skills to start this project.
+The name of the software will be Leap.

 # Leap: an Alternative to WHMCS